c0mpiler/route-rtt-viz/docs/RTT-UPDATE-GUIDE.md

-# IBM Cloud Latency Pathfinder - RTT Update Guide
+# Route Radar - RTT Update Guide

-This document explains how to update Round-Trip Time (RTT) values in the IBM Cloud Latency Pathfinder application.
-All the data used by the application is now stored in JSON files without any hard-coded values in the source code.
+This document explains how to update Round-Trip Time (RTT) values in the Route Radar application.
+All the data used by the application is stored in JSON files without any hard-coded values in the source code.

 ## Data Files Structure